OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/app_conf_trouble.rst

 Troubleshooting
 ================================================================================

-This section details what actions to take if any of the Appliance configuration functions fails.
+This section details what actions to take if any of the vOneCloud appliance configuration functions fails.

 Cannot Check for Upgrades
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^